Linber93/escapeTheBuilding/README.md

 ## External technologies used
- - [W3C schools](https://www.w3schools.com/) - Used for information on how to create links to downloadable content.
+ - [MDN](https://developer.mozilla.org/en-US/) - external resource to learn more about javascript
  - [FontAwesome](https://fontawesome.com/) - Utilized for icons for the contact information and for social media links
- - [Flexbox Froggy](https://flexboxfroggy.com/) - For learning how to use flex box.
  - [Gitpod](https://www.gitpod.io/) - The developer used Gitpod to develop this site.
  - [Github](https://github.com/) - used to store and save my project during the development process.
  - [Github Pages](https://pages.github.com/) - Used to host and publish the project.
  - HTML5 - Mark-up language using semantic structure
  - CCS3 - Cascading style sheets used to style.
+ - javascript -

 ## Credits
 ### Content
  - Content was created and assessed by Linus Berger.
-### Media
- - The hero image was acquired from [Pexels.com](https://www.pexels.com/).
- - Background image in the contact page was taken from Linus Berger's personal collection.

 ### Acknowledgements
  - I received some ideas on design and how to clean up my code from friends and relatives
- - My fellow classmate Lizah Gyllingsten for bouncing ideas with and also troubleshooting problematic code
+ - My uncle Stefan Löfgren for assistance with bugfixes, smart sollutions to problems that arrised during development.
- - My Mentor Brian Macharia for guiding me through this project and giving valuable tips and advice throughout the development process
+ - My Mentor Brian Macharia for guiding me through this project and giving valuable tips and advice throughout the development process.